oVirt/ovirt-site/source/sla/quota.html.md

 After the Administrator, will finish to configure the Quotas he desires for the DC, he can set the DC to enforce status, which means users will be prevented from making actions which will extend the Quota capabilities.
  A scheduler with run every 1 hour (Should be indicated in the vdc_options) and check if the quota is in their threshold limit, if not an audit log message should be performed.

 ##### Classes

 **Config Values**
  New configuration values in vdc_options:

-     quotaStorageThreshold - The default value should be 80%, and the version is General.
+*`quotaStorageThreshold`*` - The default value should be 80%, and the version is General.`
        Indicates the percentage of resource allocation, which beyond this (if Quota is enforced) would print an appropriate audit log message.

-     quotaClusterThreshold - The default value should be 80%, and the version is General.
+       `*`quotaClusterThreshold`*` - The default value should be 80%, and the version is General.
        Indicates the percentage of cluster allocation, which beyond this (if Quota is enforced) would print an appropriate audit log message.

-     quotaStorageGrace - The default value should be 20%, and the version is General.
+       `*`quotaStorageGrace`*` - The default value should be 20%, and the version is General.
        Indicates the percentage of resource extension allocation.

-     quotaClusterGrace - The default value should be 20%, and the version is General.
+       `*`quotaClusterGrace`*` - The default value should be 20%, and the version is General.
        Indicates the percentage of resource extension allocation.

 **DAO Classes**
- ***org.ovirt.engine.core.dao.QuotaDAO*** - Interface for Quota DAO will extends GenericDao.
+***org.ovirt.engine.core.dao.QuotaDAO**'' - Interface for Quota DAO will extends GenericDao.
- ***org.ovirt.engine.core.dao.QuotaDAODbFacadeImpl*** - Implementation for QuotaDAO, reflects the quota view implementations.
+***org.ovirt.engine.core.dao.QuotaDAODbFacadeImpl**'' - Implementation for QuotaDAO, reflects the quota view implementations.

 **Classes**
 ***org.ovirt.engine.core.bll.QuotaManager*** - Class which manage the quota views and memory table

-     quotaClusterMap - The quota cluster Map is a concurrent HashMap which reflects a snapshot view of the cluster consumption status for each quota, it is based on the DB view [[Features/Design/Quota#DB Design|getQuotaCluster]].
-The map should be synchronized when the server starts up, and the vdsUpdateRunTimeInfo has updated the data after the first time (counting on method beforeFirstRefreshTreatment).
+*`quotaClusterMap`*` - The quota cluster Map is a concurrent HashMap which reflects a snapshot view of the cluster consumption status for each quota, it is based on the DB view `[`getQuotaCluster`](Features/Design/Quota#DB_Design)`.
+The map should be synchronized when the server starts up, and the vdsUpdateRunTimeInfo has updated the data after the first time (counting on method beforeFirstRefreshTreatment).`

-     quotaStorageMap - The quota storage Map is a Concurrent HashMap which reflects a snapshot view of the cluster consumption status for each quota, it is based on the DB view  [[Features/Design/Quota#DB Design|getQuotaStorage]], and it is initialized every time the Host will be chosen to be SPM, using the DB values and the task manager.
+       `*`quotaStorageMap`*` - The quota storage Map is a Concurrent HashMap which reflects a snapshot view of the cluster consumption status for each quota, it is based on the DB view  `[`getQuotaStorage`](Features/Design/Quota#DB_Design)`, and it is initialized every time the Host will be chosen to be SPM, using the DB values and the task manager.

-***org.ovirt.engine.core.common.businessentities.QuotaStatusEnum*** - Enum indicating the DC Quota verification status.
+***`org.ovirt.engine.core.common.businessentities.QuotaStatusEnum`***` - Enum indicating the DC Quota verification status.`

 ##### Business entities

-***org.ovirt.engine.core.common.businessentities.QuotaStatic*** - A business entity that reflects quota static (see [quota_static](Features/Design/Quota#DB%20Design)) org.ovirt.engine.core.common.businessentities.QuotaDynamic - A business entity that reflects Quota dynamic (see [quota_dynamic](Features/Design/Quota#Appendix)) org.ovirt.engine.core.common.businessentities.Quota - A business entity that reflects the view result (see [views](Features/Design/Quota#quota))
+***org.ovirt.engine.core.common.businessentities.QuotaStatic*** - A business entity that reflects quota static (see [quota_static](Features/Design/Quota#DB_Design)) org.ovirt.engine.core.common.businessentities.QuotaDynamic - A business entity that reflects Quota dynamic (see [quota_dynamic](Features/Design/Quota#Appendix)) org.ovirt.engine.core.common.businessentities.Quota - A business entity that reflects the view result (see [views](Features/Design/Quota#quota))

 ##### Query commands

-***GetAllQuotaStoragesQuery*** (Extends QueriesCommandBase) - Should call query (see [getAllQuotaStorageForSP](Features/Design/Quota#DB%20Design)) with DC id and user id, The query will return List of all Quota for user in the DC.
+***GetAllQuotaStoragesQuery*** (Extends QueriesCommandBase) - Should call query (see [getAllQuotaStorageForSP](Features/Design/Quota#DB_Design)) with DC id and user id, The query will return List of all Quota for user in the DC.

 ###### Parameter commands